Q: What are the most common causes of motorcycle accidents?

 When you take precautions to ensure your safety and are injured by a poorly manufactured product, contact the motorcycle personal injury specialists at Hardy, Wolf & Downing for effective representation.

-Q: I don’t know what happened?
+Q: I don’t know what happened.
 How can I prove anything?

 Q: Why call Hardy, Wolf & Downing, Maine’s motorcycle accident lawyers?

 A: Motorcycle injury cases are usually very complex.
-Accident victims require the counsel of lawyers who are experienced in dealing with the bias that bikers often face from law enforcement officers investigating the accident, insurance adjusters, and juries.
+Accident victims require lawyers who are experienced in dealing with the bias bikers often face from law enforcement officers investigating the accident, insurance adjusters, and juries.
 A motorcycle injury lawyer from the Maine law firm of Hardy, Wolf & Downing will aggressively defend your rights as a motorcyclist and fight for compensation for your injuries.
 Contact Hardy, Wolf & Downing for a case review today.